 The digital equivalence of physical papers or certificates is DSC, Digital Signature Certificate.
 An electronic signature from the concerned department is required to file the form.
 In major required for a private company.

 What is an AOA?

 Incorporation with the company registrar through the submission of the necessary documentation.
 When AOA is in conjunction, it is called a constitution of the company.

 MOA is the short form of the Memorandum of Association, which reveals the company’s name, registered office address, aim, objective, limited liability-related clause, limited paid capital, and the share capital of the firm.
 It is the relationship of the company with the external universe.

 What are the different types of company registration?

 - Unlimited Liability Company

 What is a company registration and write in brief?

-Hello Readers, If you didn’t get answer for your query, Please Send your query to email@example.com, We will respond back as soon as possible !!
+Hello Readers, If you didn’t get an answer to your query, Please Send your query to firstname.lastname@example.org, We will respond back as soon as possible !!